sbhavy/sbhavy.github.io/_pages/about.md

 To that end, I seek to answer the following research questions.

 * **[Automated Negotiation](https://link.springer.com/article/10.1023/A:1008746126376)**: How to quantify the "goodness" of a negotiation?
-How well do agents adhere to the *contracts* developed so?
+How well do agents adhere to the *contracts* developed thereby?
 * **[Bayesian Norm Learning](https://dl.acm.org/doi/10.5555/3635637.3663011)**: How do norms emerge?
-How do agents reason their compliance to a norm?
+How do agents reason about their compliance to a norm?
 * **[Decentralized Coordination](https://onlinelibrary.wiley.com/doi/10.1111/tops.12525)**: Even in the absence of explicit communication and centralized delegation, how do agents coordinate?

 The following ideas inspire my research: *[Coasean bargaining](https://blog.cosmos-institute.org/p/coasean-bargaining-at-scale)*, *[contractualism](https://arxiv.org/abs/2506.17434)*, and *[pluralistic AI alignment](https://arxiv.org/abs/2408.16984)*.
 My work heavily uses concepts from *Bayesian inference*, *theory of mind*, *game theory*, and *multi-agent reinforcement learning*.

-Before starting my PhD journey, my interest lied in computer vision for urban analytics.
+Before starting my PhD journey, my interest lay in computer vision for urban analytics.
 I graduated from the [University of Southern California](https://viterbischool.usc.edu/) (MS CS), where I worked with [Dr. Seon Ho Kim](https://sites.google.com/view/skim-home/home) at the [Integrated Media Systems Center](https://imsc.usc.edu/) (IMSC).
 Earlier, I graduated from the [National Institute of Technology Delhi](https://nitdelhi.ac.in/) (BTech CSE), advised by [Dr. Anurag Singh](https://anuragsg52.github.io/index.html).